Without marketing localization, your marketing campaign is already a failure.

 If you’re still hesitant, here’s what the stats have to say:

-- 87% of people claim that they won’t buy from a website they don’t understand.
-So, if your website and your product cater mostly to the English-speaking community, there’s fat chance that your business will be successful in the international marketplace.
+- According to DigitalDoughnut, 87% of people claim that they won’t buy from a website they don’t understand.
+So, if your website and your product cater mostly to the English-speaking community, there’s a fat chance that your business will be successful in the international marketplace.

 - The same stats claim that 95% of online shoppers will only use websites that use their native language.
 This statement is especially true with respect to shoppers in China, which is the most desirable and yet hard-to-crack market.
 Marketing localization will help you succeed and outperform your competitors.

 The numbers don’t convince you?
 Take a look at this.

 Benefits of Marketing Localization